 1 Credit Status: Open Save this Course View Saved Courses

 An understanding of physiology is an invaluable part of any budding physician, scientist, or healthcare provider’s repertoire.
-Discover classical anatomy and physiology of the human body, and cover topics that include: nervous, muscular, cardiopulmonary, renal, digestive, and immune systems and learn how each effects health and disease.
+Discover classical anatomy and physiology of the human body as we explore the nervous, muscular, cardiopulmonary, renal, digestive, and immune systems, and learn how each effects health and disease.
 In addition to classroom study, you will be challenged to synthesize this newfound knowledge by participating in interactive activities.
 If you wish to pursue biomedical and scientific studies in the future, you will utilize the knowledge of the basic physiological processes learned in this program.

 Prerequisite: Background in Biology is strongly recommended.